oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 1. Deploy the data source YAML in a configmap.

    This step can be done before or after deploying the secret.
-The configmap can have any name but the same name must be referenced by the domain resource that you want to load the data source, and the configmap must be deployed to the same namespace as the domain resource (we will update the domain resource in the next step).
+The configmap can have any name but the same name must be referenced by the domain resource `spec.configuration.model.configMap`, and the configmap must be deployed to the same namespace as the domain resource.
+(We will update the domain resource in the next step.)

    Run the following commands: